Fords Prairie, Washington: Demographics

+Arts and culture

+Fords Prairie is the location of the Wesley Everest Gravesite, a National Register of Historic Places listing since 1991.

+The community organized the Fords Prairie Grange which became a center point of social activity in the town.

 Parks and recreation

 The Fort Borst Park complex, which includes the Borst Home and Pioneer Park Dog Park, is situated south of the area.
 The Discovery Trail, opened in 2006, meanders inside the riparian zone next to the Chehalis River, is northwest of the region.

-Politics

-Fords Prairie is recognized as being majority Republican.

-The results for the 2020 U.S. Presidential Election for the Winlock voting district were as follows:
+The community is home to the Bob Oke Game Farm, a pheasant hunting site funded and overseen by the Washington Department of Fish and Wildlife.
+The grounds were opened in the 1950s and known as the Lewis County Game Farm.